Parsl/parsl/docs/userguide/data.rst

 The rsync staging provider delegates all authentication and authorization to the underlying `rsync` command.
-This command must be correctly authorized to connect back to the submitting system.
+This command must be correctly authorized to connect back to the submit-side system.
 The form of this authorization will depend on the systems in question.

-The following example installs an ssh key from the submit side file system and turns off host key checking, in the `worker_init` initialization of an EC2 instance.
-The ssh key must have sufficient privileges to run `rsync` over ssh on the submitting system.
+The following example installs an ssh key from the submit-side file system and turns off host key checking, in the `worker_init` initialization of an EC2 instance.
+The ssh key must have sufficient privileges to run `rsync` over ssh on the submit-side system.

 .. code-block:: python